-The different phases that an economy goes through over time, such as periods of booms (expansions) and economic recessions (contractions), is known as the business cycle.
+The different phases and fluctuations that an economy goes through over time, such as periods of booms (expansions) and economic recessions (contractions), are collectively known as the business cycle.

 The Business Cycle Graph

 In the graph above, the curve above the trend line represents the expansion phase of the business cycle.
 The periods of expansion (economic growth where real output increases) follow a period of recessions.
 The booms characterize fast economic growth, which tends to be inflationary and unsustainable.
 During this expansion period employment, investment income, wages, profits, demand, and supply are high.
 The movement of the money supply is typically continuous and uninterrupted.